OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

   * **opennebula-server** on RHEL/CentOS
   * **opennebula** on Debian and Ubuntu.

-* On public download server.
-In a case of installation problems, insecure HTTP access can be used at own risk!
+* On the public download server.
+In a case of installation problems, insecure HTTP access can be used at your own risk!

   * https://downloads.opennebula.org/packages/opennebula-5.11.80/fw-vnc-5.11.80.vib
   * https://downloads.opennebula.org/packages/opennebula-5.11.80/fw-vnc-5.11.80.zip